-The primary goal and objective of the History Department is to provide every student with a high-quality educational experience.
-The department is committed to the mission of the Core Curriculum program of the university and the adoption of the LEAP outcomes developed by the American Association of Colleges and Universities.
+The primary goal and objective of the History Program is to provide every student with a high-quality educational experience.
+The program is committed to the mission of the Core Curriculum program of the university and the adoption of the LEAP outcomes developed by the American Association of Colleges and Universities.
 These intended outcomes include:

 ● Knowledge of Human Cultures and the Physical and Natural World